-We propose a heterogeneous knowledge language model (HKLM) that simultaneously models unstructured, semi-structured and well-structured text into the same contextual representation space.
+We propose a heterogeneous knowledge language model (HKLM) that simultaneously models unstructured, semi-structured, and well-structured text into the same contextual representation space.
 To obtain the aforementioned multi-format text, we construct a corpus in the tourism domain and pre-train our \textbf{TravelBERT}.
-Specifically, our multi-format text comes from the Baidu Encyclopedia webpages of Chinese Tourist Attractions, since entity-oriented resources have rich aligned heterogeneous knowledge.
+Specifically, our multi-format text comes from the Baidu encyclopedia webpages of Chinese Tourist Attractions, since entity-oriented resources have rich aligned heterogeneous knowledge.
 The HKLM is suitable for training using encyclopedia articles.
 At the same time, we also use a plain text corpus of travel guides to pre-train another version, like SCIBERT.
-Unstructured text has a larger amount of data (4 times in the experiment) than encyclopedia articles.
+The unstructured text has a larger amount of data (4 times in the experiment) than encyclopedia articles.
 We combine three objective functions to jointly pre-train the multi-format text.
 For unstructured text, we adopt the masked language model (MLM) objective to train the domain adaption model.
-For semi-structured text, we propose title matching training (TMT) to classify whether the heading matches the paragraph.
+For semi-structured text, we propose title matching training (TMT) to classify whether the title matches the paragraph.
 For well-structured text, we propose a triple classification (TC) task to classify whether the knowledge triple is modified.
 To align the knowledge triples with the plain text, we use a heuristic search method to calculate the similarity between the text and the triples.

 We evaluate the model using 5 downstream tourism NLP tasks, including named entity recognition (NER), open information extraction (IE), question answering (QA), fine-grained entity typing (ET), and dialogue.
 Our method achieves significant improvements on multiple datasets.
+We further pre-train the domain-agnostic HKLM ({\bf HKBERT}) with 20 million Baidu encyclopedia webpages and achieve performance improvements on the XNLI dataset.
+Source code for pre-training and downstream tasks as well as datasets and knowledge graphs are available on Github\footnote{https://github.com/liftkkkk/travelbert}.
 The main contributions of this paper are as follows:

-(i) We propose to model heterogeneous knowledge into a unified representation space with different objectives, thereby allowing them to interact with each other.
+(1) We propose to model heterogeneous knowledge into a unified representation space with different objectives, thereby allowing them to interact with each other.